 #1.
 Learn to surf

 Due to unique environmental characteristics and the high quality of waves, Ericeira became Europes only World Surf Reserve in October 2011.
 Meaning that parts of the coastline, including São Lourenço, Reef, Coxos, Ribeira de Ilhas, Cave, Crazy Left and Pedra Branka, are all protected by the American organisation Save the Waves Coalition.

-So it’s pretty obvious that surfing is the number one activity in this town.
-Either your desire is to try it out for the first time or to improve your performance and technique, surf schools in the area provide excellent service for all levels and all the surf instructors we met along the way approached each session with relentless enthusiasm.
+So it’s pretty evident that surfing is the number one activity in this town.
+Either you desire to try it out for the first time or to improve your performance and technique, surf schools in the area provide excellent service for all levels, and all the surf instructors we met along the way approached each session with relentless enthusiasm.

 #2.
 Wander around Fisherman’s Beach